 Children who have nasal congestion can use saline nasal drops or nasal spray, fluids, and a cool mist humidifier instead of OTC medications.
 Suction can help a stuffy nose.

 10. Don’t give cough and cold medicines to children under 4.

 According to the FDA, the benefits of these aren't worth the risks of the serious side effects that can come from using them too much in children under 4 years of age.

-It may be best to avoid things like oral or nasal decongestants, antihistamines, expectorants, and cough suppressants in children under 12.
+It may be best to avoid things like oral or nasal decongestants, antihistamines, expectorants, and cough suppressants in children under age 4.
 But honey may be helpful to treat nighttime cough in children more than a year old.